dreamcatcher-tech/network/Inbox/2025-07-03 1522 correct artifact scope in napps.md

 so it is meaningless to provide them with an artifact item in their context.

 they do need a transmit function that allows for actions to come in that need user operated containers.

+we have to supply the artifact object, and it needs a provider to tunnel actions back into the system with.

+when a new action goes in, then it starts a new container, runs checks, etc.

+When each child container is started, it needs a way to call the system container again ?